fox-it/dissect.jffs/README.md

 # dissect.jffs

-A Dissect module implementing a parser for the JFFS2 file system.
+A Dissect module implementing a parser for the JFFS2 file system, commonly used by router operating systems.
 For more information, please see [the documentation](https://docs.dissect.tools/en/latest/projects/dissect.jffs/index.html).

 ## Requirements